Some thoughts: Bordeaux, Toulouse, Madrid

 Good Wife is such an uplifting song!
 It’s so good it gives me a surprise every time I hear it.
 I can feel my posture changing because suddenly the world doesn’t feel so heavy anymore.
 The melancholic thought of something that never happened is somewhere on the background.
 I really enjoy this song, it makes me so happy and carefree.
 Promiseland has become the highlight I expected it to become.
 The calm part sounds calm and confident and the party part makes people go crazy.
 Perferct!

 He changed his outfit several times and used several colorful jackets (really love those jackets, my favorites so far).
 He gave a lot of spotlight to the band and put Tristan behind the gate in the beginning of Love Today.
 One of my all time favorite Love Todays!
 Tristan is a rock star, all the others have already lost that kind of real enthusiasm.
-Hope he can continue his happy stage party without restrictions.
+Hope he can continue his happy stage party.

 Last but no least stunning a cappella moments in the end of Happy Ending every show even in Madrid which was super amazing and a little bit worrying at the same time.
 The venue wasn’t small at all and I had a feeling Mika was already giving the audience everything he possibly could and everything and even more the audience possibly could hope for.
 Maybe even too much?
 One of my all time favorite shows for sure.
-I have really enjoyed this tour, now fingers crossed the man is in good enough health for a few more shows.
+I have really enjoyed this tour, now fingers crossed Mika is in good enough health for a few more shows.